EHBE(LOCAL) - SPECIAL PROGRAMS: BILINGUAL EDUCATION / ESL

 Dual Language Immersion Program

-The District shall implement for students enrolled in elementary school grades a dual language immersion program (DLIP) to develop students who achieve high academic standards and are bilingual, biliterate, and bicultural.
+The District shall implement for students enrolled in prekindergarten–grade 12 a dual language program (DLP) to develop students who achieve high academic standards and are bilingual, biliterate, and bicultural.

 In accordance with law, access to the program shall not be based on race, creed, color, religious affiliation, age, or disability.
 [See EHBE(LEGAL)]

-The District shall use a Texas Education Agency-approved language proficiency test of all students in the program, including both language groups, to establish baseline data in academic language.
+The District shall use a Texas Education Agency (TEA)-approved language proficiency test for all students in the program, including both language groups, to establish baseline data in academic language.

-The Board and administration shall support the DLIP by hiring and retaining quality staff, funding appropriate professional development, and providing program facilities and instructional resources.
+The Board and administration shall support the DLP by hiring and retaining quality staff, funding appropriate professional development, and providing program facilities and instructional resources.

 The District is committed to providing equitable access to services for English learners.